 Texas A&M University- Corpus Christi, Corpus Christi, TX B.S.
 Environmental Science , GPA: 3.6 Emphasis: Marine and Coastal Resources Management, 2010 Thesis: The role of oyster reefs as essential fish habitat in estuarine ecosystems Advisor: Greg Stunz

-Brewton, R.A., Downey, C.H., Streich, M.K., Ajemian, M.J., and Stunz, G.W.
-In Prep.
-Subtle differences in trophic ecology of red snapper Lutjanus campechanus between natural and artificial reefs in the western Gulf of Mexico: complex interactions between habitat and fish size.
+8. Brewton, R.A., Downey, C.H., Streich, M.K., Ajemian, M.J., and Stunz, G.W.
+In Review.
+Trophic ecology of red snapper Lutjanus campechanus on natural and artificial reefs of the western Gulf of Mexico: complex interactions between habitat and fish size.

-2. Brown-Peterson, N.J., R.A.
-Brewton, R.J.
-Griffit and R.S.
-Fulford.
+2. Brown-Peterson, N.J., Brewton, R.A., Griffit, R.J., and Fulford, R.S.
 2014.
 Impacts of the Deepwater Horizon oil spill on the reproductive biology of spotted seatrout (Cynoscion nebulosus).
-In: B.A.
-Alford, C. Green, and M.S.
-Peterson, eds.
-Impacts of Oil Spill Disasters on Marine Fisheries in North America.
-CRC Press, Boca Raton, FL. pp.231-246.
+In: Alford, B.A., Green, C., and Peterson, M.S., eds.
+Impacts of Oil Spill Disasters on Marine Fisheries in North America (pp.231-246).
+Boca Raton, FL: CRC Press.

 2016 – 2016 Environmental Scientist II, Florida Department of Environmental Protection Maintain, calibrate, and operate environmental monitoring and GPS equipment (ie. YSI, Trimble, Garmin).
 Prep and plan sample collection trips.
 Operate off-road vehicles and canoes.
 Assist in the management of sample databases.
 Collect water samples from Florida canals, bays, streams, and wells following state-wide SOPs.
 Ensure quality of collected samples.
 Operate and trailer small boats.